Magistern/JS-cheat-sheet/README.md

 console.log(multiply); // 2000
 console.log(divide); // 20
 ```
-Notice that the result of the sum on line 7 is not 210 but 20010.
+Notice that the result of the result of `console.log(sum)` is not 210 but 20010.
 This happens because the variable `input` is a string, and JavaScript does not really know if what you want to do is:
 1. Joining the values together (&quot;200&quot;+10 =&quot;20010&quot;), or
 1. Adding the values (&quot;200&quot;+10=210).